vonzink/EventTrackerProject/README.md

  ## Lessons Learned

- * i need to spend more time planning out my tables and JOINS to prevent having to go back to workbench and updated every class.
+ * I need to spend more time planning out my tables and JOINS to prevent having to go back to workbench and updated every class.

   * Mapping structure in the controller is a big deal and needs to be precise.